centrify/AWS-AutoScalingGroup/README.md

 Yes.
 You can find the log in /tmp/auto_centrify_deployment/centrifycc/deploy.log for CentrifyCC and in /tmp/auto_centrify_deployment/centrifydc/deploy.log for CentrifyDC.

-Q. Why don't we support SuSE currently?

-We use AWS Run Command in AWS Lambda function to automatically run 'adleave' or 'cunenroll' to release server's resource while autoscaling in.
-But AWS doesn't support Run Command on SuSE currently.

 Q. What does error "x509: certificate signed by unknown authority" mean?